An Introduction To The OKR Methodology: How To Align Goals And Drive Performance

 Product Objective: Deliver key features for our summer product release.

-Key Results: Complete profiles redesign, launch real-time chat, enable dark mode.
+Key Results: Complete profile redesign, launch real-time chat, and enable dark mode.

 Customer Support Objective: Improve customer satisfaction survey scores.